srikresna/java/README.md

-# place for turn theory task into code
+# place for something that fun into code *lol